-It can be heard that brown sugar is a better alternative than white sugar.
+It can be heard and reiterated that brown sugar is a better alternative than white sugar.
 Some, who will pick up a cup of coffee in fast food chains, will ask for the darker sweetener.

 Now, is it really true?
 Read further.

 Ordinary table sugar is made from the juice of a sugar cane that is crystallized with the use of, none other than, sugar.
 Yes, you heard it… we needed a few bits of sugar to turn the liquid into tons of sugar.